livigbaji/ALC37DaysOfCode/README.md

 - [ ] show current date on-top the page, to show the user the last date and time data was gotten

 - [ ] use prefetched currencies as options in dropdown select

+- [ ] disable submit button if any currency field holds anything that is not an integer